 Option 2: Private Course

-With this option the lecture portion of the course is held at a hosted location that the student will provide or it can be held at a classroom facility in Altamont Illinois.
+With this option the lecture portion of the course is held at a hosted location that the student will provide.
 The live fire portion of the course is held at Vanguard Personal Defense private pistol range.

 Course fee is based on student enrollment.

 Course combines Intro to concealed carry course and Defensive Focus® Shooting.

 Course is the standard 16 hour Introduction to Concealed Carry course.

 Private courses are subject to schedule availability.

 Option 3: Public courses